axilmar/parserlib/doc/left_recursion.md

 ### How left-recursion is detected

-A parse context can keep the parse position (i.e. iterator) where a rule is called to parse from; if the new position is equal to the previous position, i.e. if there is no progress between the last time a rule was called to parse and the current time, then there is a left recursion.
+A parse context keeps the parse position (i.e. iterator) where a rule is called to parse from; if the new position is equal to the previous position, i.e. if there is no progress between the last time a rule was called to parse and the current time, then there is a left recursion.

 When a left recursion is detected, a left-recursive rule throws a `left_recursion_exception` exception.